Skip to content

 6. Copy the key immediately.
 OutboundSync only shows the plaintext key once.

-OutboundSync admin API keys section showing the create form, account-wide connection scope, and an empty API key table above the platform API keys section.
+OutboundSync admin API keys section showing the Create API key form with account-wide connection scope, Create key button, and an empty keys table.

 Create OutboundSync API keys from Connected Accounts → API keys.

-OutboundSync API key created dialog showing a masked API key field, Copy button, and Done button.
+OutboundSync API key created dialog for Docs demo key showing a masked osapi_ secret, Copy button, and Done button.

 Copy the generated key when the dialog appears; it is shown only once.